paulDevEth256/6-months-of-AI-Engineer/Month-1-LLM-Basics/Python/Index.md

 This roadmap breaks down Python learning into sequential steps (0 to 15+) from basic to advanced.
 Each step includes a brief theory overview and illustrative code examples.
 Use this as a checklist for study and later revision.

+This roadmap breaks down Python learning into sequential steps (0 to 15+) from basic to advanced.
+Each step includes a brief theory overview and illustrative code examples.
+Use this as a checklist for study and later revision.

 ---

 ## Step 0 – Setup & Fundamentals